In the Bleak Midwinter (film): Plot

-Vernon comes to Joe's rescue by giving out flyers, selling the tickets on the streets of Hope and at a country hotel he is performing a cabaret at.
-Henry and Terry gradually learn to tolerate each other through their mutual respect of Henry Irving, as well as Terry revealing he has an estranged son, Tim, through a one-night stand, making his role as Gertrude difficult as Joe encourages the actors to be the characters.
-However one night, Tom breaks down from Carnforth's mistakes, ranting at Joe for being pressured to not do any variety for his multiple roles and then at Vernon for documenting the production.
-Joe himself also suffers a breakdown, admitting that the production was a mistake, that it has become too personal for them all, their time has run out and that he has no money to pay for them nor securing the venue for the run of the show.
+Vernon comes to Joe's rescue by giving out flyers and selling tickets on the streets and at a hotel he is performing a cabaret at.
+Henry and Terry gradually learn to tolerate each other through their mutual respect of Henry Irving.
+Terry reveals he has an estranged son, Tim.
+This makes his role as Gertrude difficult as Joe encourages the actors to be the characters.
+One night, Tom breaks down from Carnforth's mistakes, Joe's direction and Vernon's insistence in documenting the production.
+This makes Joe suffer his own breakdown, saying that the production was a mistake, that it has become too personal for them all, that their time has run out and that he has no money to pay for them nor securing the venue for the run of the show.
 Calming down, Henry and Molly reassure him to continue.

-With Joe now acting during the rehearsals, the actors find the production has improved significantly, with Vernon revealing to Joe that the company has had a whip-round to improve the financial situation.
-After the technical rehearsal, Joe receives a call from Margaretta, who tells him that he has rather unexpectedly been offered a three-picture movie deal from American producer Nancy Crawford, but has to cut off when she tells him about travel arrangements.
-On Christmas Eve and the night of the first performance, Margaretta arrives early to tell Joe that he has to leave the very same night to catch a flight to Los Angeles with Crawford - meaning he will be absent from the first performance.
-The company begrudgingly say their farewells to Joe, with Molly filling for Hamlet and Nina tearfully begging for Joe to stay for his well being to no avail.
+With Joe now acting during the rehearsals, the production improves significantly.
+Vernon reveals to Joe the company has had a whip-round to improve the financial situation.
+After the technical rehearsal, Joe receives a call from Margaretta, who tells him that he has been offered a three-picture movie deal from American producer Nancy Crawford, but he has to cut off before she tells him about travel arrangements.
+On Christmas Eve, the night of the first performance, Margaretta arrives early to tell Joe that he has to leave to catch a flight to Los Angeles with Crawford - meaning he will be absent from the first performance.
+The company begrudgingly say their farewells to Joe, with Molly filling for Hamlet and Nina tearfully begging for Joe to stay for his well-being, to no avail.

-The audience arrives, including Carnforth's mother, Nina's father and Tim (who Henry had contacted, telling him that Terry had cholera).
-Crawford and Margaretta also arrive along with a national newspaper reporter, and during Molly's first scene Joe returns, having been allowed to do the first performance to let Crawford see him act live.
-The production goes well and is rapturously received, and as the company meet backstage they are met by Crawford, who reveals that she only watched the performance to see why Joe rejected her offer.
-Instead, she offers Tom Joe's role and has Fadge brought along as a designer for the film, with Margaretta offering herself as an agent to them.
-Before she leaves, Margaretta does compliment Joe on his performance.
+The audience arrives, including Carnforth's mother, Nina's father and Tim (who Henry contacted, telling him that Terry has cholera).
+Crawford and Margaretta also arrive along with a national newspaper reporter.
+During Molly's first scene, Joe returns, having been allowed to do the first performance and let Crawford see him act live.
+The production goes well, and the company meet backstage, where Crawford reveals that she only watched the performance to see why Joe rejected her offer.
+Instead, she offers Joe's role to Tom, who has Fadge brought along as a designer for the film, and Margaretta offers herself as an agent to them.

-When the audience leaves, the company dances with each other, and Nina and Joe begin a relationship as Christmas Day begins.
+When the audience leaves, the company starts dancing, and Nina and Joe begin a relationship as Christmas Day begins.